phylum-dev/cli/CONTRIBUTING.md

 ### Documentation

 Code should be documented where appropriate.
-The existing code can be used as a guidance here and the general `rustfmt` rules can be followed for formatting.
+The existing code can be used as guidance and the general `rustfmt` rules should be followed for formatting.

 All user-facing changes made to the CLI must also be documented in the Markdown documentation available in the `docs/` directory.